 - Alcohol, fireworks, pets and glass containers are not permitted on the beach.

-- To view a brochure with information about driving and parking on the beach in the Daytona Beach area, click here.
+- View information about driving and parking on the beach.

 - Always swim in front of a lifeguard.

 - Ask a lifeguard about surf conditions and rip current risks.

 - Watch children carefully when they are in the ocean.